s9w/binary_bakery/readme.md

 The increase in compile times is linear with the size of the payload (note the log scale).
 Compression decreases the effective payload size.
 For the biggest 16 MB data sample, compile time increases by 5 seconds uncompressed and 0.5 seconds with zstd.

 The payload header should only be included in one translation unit (TU).
-With commonplace parallel compilation, the effective compile time increase should only be 1/n (with n threads) of those numbers because the other n-1 threads can compile other TUs.
+With commonplace parallel compilation, the effective compile time increase should only be 1/n (with n threads) of that number because the other n-1 threads can compile other TUs.
 So even ignoring compression, a payload size of 16MB only increases compile times by 0.06 seconds (assuming 8 threads and enough TUs to saturate them).

 ### Decode speed